The Tomorrow People: Series Three

 In 1975, the third series added Dean Lawrence as gypsy Tyso Boswell, yet another character from a minority as Price was determined that the Tomorrow People could be from any ethnic or society background.
 Chris disappears after only appearing in one episode (his absence is never explained) while telepathic secret agent Tricia Conway appears in two stories before fully breaking out in the series climax which saw the young heroes menaced by old rival, Jedikiah.
-Viewers saw on screen why the youngsters have to maintain their secrecy and constant vigilance from the rest of humanity, as the British Secret Intelligence Service ruthlessly hunt them down for their own purposes in the opening adventure.
+Viewers saw on screen why the youngsters have to maintain their secrecy and vigilance from the rest of humanity, as the British Secret Intelligence Service hunted them down for their own purposes in the opening adventure.
 This series also saw the group visit an alien world for the first time when the Galactic Trig dispatches them to help the telepathic population of the planet Peerie.
 Production on this story ran into trouble when Lawrence hurt his knee during location filming and the injury had to be included in the script.

-A comedy script was attempted in the much-derided "A Man for Emily", which featured Peter Davison in his television debut and his future wife Sandra Dickinson, because Price was keen to get more into humorous writing.
-The negative backlash to this experiment resulted in a planned sequel story being quietly dropped; however, such actions added to Price's increasing frustration with the show.
-Philip Gilbert also made the first of several on-screen appearances as Timus Irnok Mosta, an ambassador from the Galactic Federation who had a hand in building TIM thus sounding alike.
-Timus was a clone and his brother, Tikno also appears.
-They would make semi-regular appearances until the final story in 1979, and helped fulfil a clause in Gilbert's contract that he had to be seen or heard at least once every episode.
+A comedy script was attempted in "A Man for Emily", which featured Peter Davison in his television debut and his future wife Sandra Dickinson,.
+Price was keen to get more into humorous writing.
+The backlash to this experiment resulted in a planned sequel story being dropped.
+Such actions added to Price's increasing frustration with the show.
+Philip Gilbert also made the first on-screen appearances as Timus Irnok Mosta, an ambassador from the Galactic Federation who had a hand in building TIM and thus sounded like him.
+Timus was a clone.
+His identifical brother, Tikno, also appears.
+They made semi-regular appearances until the final story in 1979, helping to fulfil a clause in Gilbert's contract that he had to be seen or heard at least once every episode.
 As stated, old enemy Jedikiah made a dramatic return to exact revenge in the last story.
-It ends with an air of finality as the Tomorrow People (including the just broken out Trisha Conway), having only just survived the encounter (at one point John, Elizabeth and Tikno are violently gunned down and left barely alive), decide to leave Earth for the Galactic Trig with only a vague, haunting promise from Elizabeth that they will return...sometime.
+It ends with an air of finality as the Tomorrow People (including the just broken out Trisha Conway), having only just survived the encounter (at one point John, Elizabeth and Tikno are violently gunned down and left barely alive), decide to leave Earth for the Galactic Trig with only a promise from Elizabeth that they will return at some time.